History of artificial intelligence: Approaches

-Reasoning as search
+Reasoning, planning and problem solving as search

 Many early AI programs used the same basic algorithm.
 To achieve some goal (like winning a game or proving a theorem), they proceeded step by step towards it (by making a move or a deduction) as if searching through a maze, backtracking whenever they reached a dead end.
-This paradigm was called "reasoning as search".

-The principal difficulty was that, for many problems, the number of possible paths through the "maze" was simply astronomical (a situation known as a "combinatorial explosion").
-Researchers would reduce the search space by using heuristics or "rules of thumb" that would eliminate those paths that were unlikely to lead to a solution.
+The principal difficulty was that, for many problems, the number of possible paths through the "maze" was astronomical (a situation known as a "combinatorial explosion").
+Researchers would reduce the search space by using heuristics that would eliminate paths that were unlikely to lead to a solution.

 Newell and Simon tried to capture a general version of this algorithm in a program called the "General Problem Solver".
-Other "searching" programs were able to accomplish impressive tasks like solving problems in geometry and algebra, such as Herbert Gelernter's Geometry Theorem Prover (1958) and SAINT, written by Minsky's student James Slagle (1961).
-Other programs searched through goals and subgoals to plan actions, like the STRIPS system developed at Stanford to control the behavior of their robot Shakey.
+Other "searching" programs were able to accomplish impressive tasks like solving problems in geometry and algebra, such as Herbert Gelernter's Geometry Theorem Prover (1958) and Symbolic Automatic Integrator (SAINT), written by Minsky's student James Slagle in 1961.
+Other programs searched through goals and subgoals to plan actions, like the STRIPS system developed at Stanford to control the behavior of the robot Shakey.

 Natural language

 An important goal of AI research is to allow computers to communicate in natural languages like English.
 An early success was Daniel Bobrow's program STUDENT, which could solve high school algebra word problems.

-A semantic net represents concepts (e.g. "house","door") as nodes and relations among concepts (e.g. "has-a") as links between the nodes.
+A semantic net represents concepts (e.g., "house", "door") as nodes, and relations among concepts as links between the nodes (e.g. "has-a").
 The first AI program to use a semantic net was written by Ross Quillian and the most successful (and controversial) version was Roger Schank's Conceptual dependency theory.

-Joseph Weizenbaum's ELIZA could carry out conversations that were so realistic that users occasionally were fooled into thinking they were communicating with a human being and not a program (See ELIZA effect).
-But in fact, ELIZA had no idea what she was talking about.
-She simply gave a canned response or repeated back what was said to her, rephrasing her response with a few grammar rules.
-ELIZA was the first chatterbot.
+Joseph Weizenbaum's ELIZA could carry out conversations that were so realistic that users occasionally were fooled into thinking they were communicating with a human being and not a computer program (see ELIZA effect).
+But in fact, ELIZA simply gave a canned response or repeated back what was said to it, rephrasing its response with a few grammar rules.
+ELIZA was the first chatbot.